-To delete an SQL file, right-click its icon in the SQL Project Explorer, and then select Delete.
-This process removes the file from both the SQL project and the file system.
+To delete a file, right-click its icon in the SQL Project Explorer and select Delete.
+This will remove the file from both the SQL project and the file system.

 Executing SQL Files

 SQL Query Tuner can execute SQL code directly on registered data sources.